‘Halt! Who comes there?’

 I worried that we’d feel like we were missing out by not seeing the Crown Jewels or more of the Tower.
 But it was such an interesting and complete tour that we didn’t feel that way at all.
 We got to see a ton, we learned masses, and it felt way more special to explore the Tower without the usual crowds of people around.

-Although seeing the ceremony is more of a privilege, as not many people get to see it, I enjoyed the tour more than the ceremony.
+Watching the Ceremony of the Keys feels like a privilege, as not many people get to see it.
+However, I enjoyed the rest of the tour more than the ceremony.
 Being guided around the Tower by a Yeoman Warder and hearing all her fascinating stories was an absolute joy.
 I highly recommend this tour.
 It was an unforgettable experience and one of the highlights of our visit to London.